Best south america Ski resorts in 2026

 Argentina Resorts: Alta Patagonia-Catedral and La Hoya

-Alta Patagonia near Bariloche in Rio Negro has invested millions of $ over the past few years and is now one of the best ski resorts in South America.
+Alta Patagonia near Bariloche has invested millions over the past few years and is now one of the best ski resorts in South America.
 Alpine open bowls with stunning vistas of the surrounding Patagonia peaks and glacier cut lakes.
 Tree skiing in old growth forest.
 Backcountry access to some truly epic terrain.
 Family friendly with one of South America’s best ski schools.

 La Hoya in Chubut is much smaller, but has good steep skiing and is worth checking out.
 It is also one of the coldest areas in Argentina for skiing so the powder stays pure and the season can extend well into October.
 So, to summarize, in Patagonia it’s Argentina or nothing.